How are the royalties calculated?

 How points are used to calculate the royalty amount payable for each song

-Once we have analysed the fitness program music reports and the points have been calculated for all payable songs for a particular service, the total revenue collected from fitness licence fees is divided by the total sum of all points, resulting in a $ rate per point.
+APRA: For Subscription VOD services, once the points have been calculated for all payable songs for a particular service, the total revenue collected from that Video on Demand service is divided by the total number of points, resulting in a $ rate per point.
 This rate is then multiplied by the number of points given to a song based on the weightings above, resulting in the royalty amount payable for that song.
 This calculation is performed for every song being paid in the distribution.

-Once we have calculated the amount payable for a song, we can pay that amount to the copyright owner of the work.
-If the copyright owner is not a member of APRA or AMCOS but is a member of an affiliated overseas society, we pay that society.
+Once we have calculated the amount payable for a song, we pay that amount to the copyright owner of the work.
+If the copyright owner is not a member of APRA or AMCOS but a member of an affiliated overseas society, we pay the money to that society.

 How often are royalties paid?

-Distributions for Australian and New Zealand fitness licence fees are calculated and paid quarterly.
+Distributions for Video on Demand services are calculated and paid quarterly.